jonm/vagrant-concourse-local/README.md

 3. Clone this repository into a subdirectory of your *Windows* home directory.
 I put it at `C:\Users\Jon\Documents\src\concourse`.

-4. Make sure you have the native Windows version of Vagrant installed, as well as VirtualBox (I had VirtualBox installed as part of installing Docker Toolbox on Windows Home edition).
+5. Make sure you have the native Windows version of Vagrant installed, as well as VirtualBox (I had VirtualBox installed as part of installing Docker Toolbox on Windows Home edition).

-5. `vagrant up`
+6. `vagrant up`.
+This must _also_ be run from a `cmd` prompt that is **running as Administrator** so that the permissions and symlinks work properly.

 ## More details